Does your faith impact your politics? Take our latest survey

 The findings are sparking conversations and ideas in churches across the UK, helping them make more effective plans for mission and ministry today.
 Further down the page you can view a full list of our research reports.

 January 2011 saw the launch of 21st Century Evangelicals - a groundbreaking survey of more than 17,000 respondents.
 But this was just the beginning - a snapshot.
 From this snapshot, we are now working to produce a moving picture.
+Here are links to all the research reports in the series:

 - Working faithfully? - survey conducted in May 2013, report published in October 2013.